zzgdqh/truffle/packages/truffle-decoder/README.md

    leaving its fallback function (if it exists) to be invoked.
 The `data` field contains a copy of the data.
 Obviously, there is no `arguments` field in this case.

+   The `abi` field will contain the fallback function's ABI entry; if it's a default fallback function, we'll generate one.

 4. An unknown decoding:
    ```